Contacts for Journalists

 - Cancer Fund for Children understands the devastating impact a cancer diagnosis and treatment can have on the whole family and that beyond the essential clinical care there is a family life that needs to be rebuilt at home and in the community.

-- Their team of experienced Specialists are trained in the fields of social work, counselling and youth and community work.
+- Their team of experienced Cancer Support Specialists are trained in the fields of social work, counselling and youth and community work.

 - They help families cope with the impact cancer has on their lives, and supports them through life during and after treatment and, in sadly some cases, bereavement.

-- Cancer Fund for Children’s Specialists deliver a range of support at home, in the community and the hospital setting including:
+- Our Cancer Support Specialists deliver a range of support at home, in the community and the hospital setting including:

 - Individual Support: provides children and young people with the opportunity to express their feelings, thoughts and fears openly in a safe environment